Posted on 09 Sep 2015

 So, without further ado, here are five unconventional ways to get pumped up for a workout…

-When we interviewed Frank Yang a few years ago, the topic of squatting heavy with a gun to your head came up.
+When we interviewed Frank Yang a few years ago, the efficacy of squatting heavy with a gun to your head came up.

 In the context of that interview, where other discussion topics ranged from homosexual incest to lifting weights with your penis, you’d probably dismiss this assertion, but Yang was definitely on to something.